 In a class action brought forward by 1,400 McDonald’s employees in the Bay Area, the 9th U.S. Circuit Court of Appeal ruled in favor of McDonald’s.
 The Court concluded the international fast-food chain is not a joint employer of its franchisees’ workers, meaning it will not be held liable for a franchisee’s wage and hour violations.

 The plaintiff class members worked at McDonald’s franchises operated by the Haynes Family Limited Partnership.
 They alleged being denied overtime premiums, meal and rest breaks, and other benefits of the California Labor Code.
-The Haynes-operated franchises hired its employees, trained new employees, set wages through its own bank account, and scheduled employees’ hours.
+The Haynes-operated franchises hired their employees, trained new employees, set wages through their own bank account, and scheduled employees’ hours.
 While the evidence exhibited McDonald’s may have been aware of Haynes’ state law violations, the 9th Circuit found no evidence suggesting McDonald’s had the requisite level of control to deem it as a joint employer under applicable California precedents.

 This is a big win for employers concerned about joint employer liability.
 Falling under the spotlight during the Obama administration, joint employment gained heavy traction when employers began to shift to independent contractors and staffing agencies, with some businesses using this method as a way to avoid minimum wage, overtime, family and medical leave, and workers’ compensation contributions.